se0ngbin/se0ngbin/README.md

 ## About Me
 - 👋 Hi, I’m @se0ngbin.
 I study CS at UCLA.
 - 👀 I’m interested in dance, math, and computer science!
-- 🌱 I’m currently learning machine learning with pytorch and blockchain technologies!
+- 🌱 I’m currently learning about database internals and GANs!
 - 📫 How to reach me: parkseongbin@ucla.edu

 ## Deployed Projects